mwladyka126/Individual/README.md

-## Administartion panel for management of banners and links
+## Administration panel for management of banners and links

 `npm run watch` to run the project